 Among other recommended free resources is PrepFactory.com, which offers interactive content and test-specific strategy modules that map to both the SAT and ACT.
-Also getting a thumbs up for ACT test prep are sites like Number2.com, Union Test Prep, and Fabmarks, which have offerings that range from tutorials and study guides to flash cards, practice questions, and tests.
+Also getting a thumbs up for ACT test prep are sites like Number2.com, and Union Test Prep, which have offerings that range from tutorials and study guides to flash cards, practice questions, and tests.
 The ACT also offers some no-cost help, such as sample questions, study guides, and practice tests (including downloadable printouts to simulate the test-day experience).

 Teachers could also direct students to their local public library, advises Ruth A. Wilson, founder and director of development at Brightmont Academy, which has 11 campuses across multiple states.
 Typically, libraries stock multiple test prep resources to use on-site or check out.